-Assessment of CYP1B1 Enzymatic Activity.
-Enzymatic activity of CYP1B1 was determined by methoxyresorufin O-deethylase (MROD) assay, performed on intact living RL-14 and H9c2 cells (Maayah et al., 2017).
-Briefly, the cells were seeded in 24-well plates and test compounds and methoxyresorufin (5 μ M) in assay buffer (0.05 M Tris, 0.1 M NaCl, pH 7.8) were added.
-Instantly, an initial fluorescence measurement (t=0) at excitation/emission wavelengths (535/585 nm), respectively, was carried out.
-Fluorescence of the samples was recorded every 5-minute interval for 40 minutes using the Bio-Tek Synergy H1 Hybrid Multi-Mode microplate readers (Bio-Tek Instruments).
-The content of each sample of resorufin formed was assessed by comparison with a standard curve of known concentrations.
-The CYP1B1 enzymatic activity was normalized to protein content in the cells, which was assessed using a fluorescence-based protein assay (Lorenzen and Kennedy, 1993).
-The formation rate of resorufin was represented as picomoles per minute per milligram protein.
+Enzymatic activity of CYP1B1 was determined by methoxyresorufin O-deethylase (MROD) assay which was performed on intact living RL-14 and H9c2 cells (Maayah, Althurwi et al. 2016).
+Briefly, the cells were seeded in 24-well plates and test compounds and methoxyresorufin (5 μM) in assay buffer (0.05 M Tris, 0.1 M NaCl, pH 7.8) were added.
+Instantly, an initial fluorescence measurement (t = 0) at excitation/emission wavelengths (535/585 nm) respectively was carried out.
+Fluorescence of the samples was recorded every 5 min interval for 40 min using the Bio-Tek Synergy H1 Hybrid Multi-Mode Microplate Readers (Bio-Tek Instruments, Winooski, VT, USA).
+The content of each sample of resorufin formed was asssessed by comparison with a standard curve of known concentrations.
+The CYP1B1 enzymatic activity was normalized to protein content in the cells which was assessed using a fluorescence-based protein assay (Lorenzen and Kennedy, 1993).
+The formation rate of resorufin was represented as pmol/min/mg protein.